zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-25-Charm-LCM-RNA-Kit-Protocol.md

 2. Centrifuge the Binding Tube (BT5) at maximum sped (about 13000 rpm or 16000 X g) at room temperature for one minute.
 (Note: During centrifugation, always position micro-tube hinge pointed outward from the center of rotation.)
 3. Remove the Wash Buffer II (WB2) from the Binding Tube as above.
 4. Repeat step 1 to 3 above for a total of two washes with Washing Buffer II (WB2).
-5. Afler the final wash, to ensure complete removal of Washing Buffer, spin the Binding Tube (BT5) very briefly, aspirate the last drop of liquid at the bottom of the tube with a 200 ul pipet tip, and air-dry the Binding Tube (BT5) in a lab hood for 8- 10 minutes to remove any residual liquid.
+5. After the final wash, to ensure complete removal of Washing Buffer, spin the Binding Tube (BT5) very briefly, aspirate the last drop of liquid at the bottom of the tube with a 200 ul pipet tip, and air-dry the Binding Tube (BT5) in a lab hood for 8- 10 minutes to remove any residual liquid.
+   - Be sure not to scrape the walls of the tube with pipette tips during aspiration as the products are bound to the walls of the Binding Tube.

 ### DNase I Digestion, and Eluting RNA Products